Let’s learn why is Ram Navami celebrated.

 As a friend, he fulfilled all his promises.
 He helped Sugriv amid his crisis and gave the kingdom of Lanka to Vibhisana.

 As a King, he gave his duty the highest priority.
 Between Sita and the people of Awadh, he chose the people.
 Ram Rajya, a name given to his reign, was so crime-free that people lived in houses with no doors.

 As an enemy, he never underestimated the powers of opposition.
 He also never insulted or hated Ravana.
 Even on the verge of war, Rama sent a peace offering to Ravana.
 After killing Ravana, Rama also spent a year of repentance in the Himalayas.
 Only Rama could see whatever good was left in Ravana.

 Though different regions celebrate the festival differently, chanting and singing of Ramayana is a common practice.
-Elders of the house make sure the younger generation learn the lessons from Ramayana.
+Elders of the house make sure the younger generation learns the lessons from Ramayana.
 Each character has its own story, own dilemmas, own mistakes, and its wisdom to give.
 The wisdom to guide us through this labyrinth of life.
-The wisdom passed down by hundreds of generations.
+The wisdom is passed down by hundreds of generations.

 Kausalya gave birth to Rama, Kaikeyi to Bharat, and Sumitra gave birth to Laxman and Shatrughan.
 From there on we have been celebrating this as a festival called Ram Navami.